International Awards & Honours H-O

 Deadline: May 1

 Robarts Research Institute awards the annual J. Allyn Taylor International Prize in Medicine to an individual or individuals who have made significant contributions to a field of basic or clinical research in one of the Institute's principal areas of research.
 Each year a topic is selected and the scientific community is invited to nominate individual scientists or groups of scientists whose initiatives fall within that particular field of research.
+The recipient of the prize will receive $25,000 and a classical medallion bearing the likeness of J. Allyn Taylor.

 John Simon Guggenheim Memorial Foundation - Fellowships